5 Anthropology and the European Enlightenments

 Introducing a political cast to the Enlightenment might seem unnecessary, but any idea or intellectual movement can be politicized, and they frequently have been: all six themes have been attacked and supported for political reasons.
 Consider the subtitle of psychologist Steven Pinker’s recent defense of the Enlightenment: “The Case for Reason, Science, Humanism, and Progress” (Pinker, 2018).
 More pointedly, the political movements broadly identified with liberalism and individualism are evident in Enlightenment thinking, although liberalism, like conservatism, presents a moving target, enough so that any account must pay close attention to time and place.

-In its eighteenth and nineteenth century meanings, liberalism was about political freedom, exemplified, for example, in the United States Constitution – and, as we will see, enlightened German philosophers.
+In its eighteenth and 19th century meanings, liberalism was about political freedom, exemplified, for example, in the United States Constitution – and, as we will see, enlightened German philosophers.
 It was also about economic freedom, as articulated in Adam Smith’s manifesto for free exchange in competitive markets (Smith, 1776).
 In this political order, individuals – rather than groups – were the primary actors.
 Smith, however, clearly recognized that position in the social order was consequential, which led him to distinguish economic classes based on source of income: rent, wages, or profits.

 Three Caveats